-So Meat-and-Potatoes-Guy and I have been trying to make the most of it.
+So my husband Chris and I have been trying to make the most of it.

 We got the grill up and running and cooked some chicken with a really tasty, incredibly easy homemade teriyaki sauce (my favorite marinade of the summer, no question).

 I’m loving this sauce because it’s so full of flavor and it’s homemade (so I know everything that goes into the sauce is healthy and whole).

 And we took a trip to the beach…

 …where I was able to get a few snapshots of that New England rocky coastline.

 Calvin loved walking along the coast too, as long as he didn’t get too close to the water (one of Calvin’s many quirks: he’s been terrified of water since he was a puppy).

 Here is the complete, printable recipe for Easy Homemade Teriyaki Chicken: